 You and your dog can have a lot of fun.
 Just think of games that are much more aligned with dogs' natural way of being.

-If your dog has already been injured here is a Facebook live recording that I hope will be helpful.
+If your dog has already been injured here are two Facebook live recordings that I hope will be helpful.